 Host a Public Event

-With ample space for performances, classes, and workshops, we encourage talented artists and craftspeople to share their skills at the museum with children and adults through lectures, workshops, classes, demonstrations, or live performances.
+With ample space for performances, classes, and workshops, we encourage talented artists, craftspeople, individuals, and organizations to share their skills at the museum with children and adults through lectures, workshops, classes, demonstrations, or live performances.